0k/kids.cache/README.rst

 ``kids.cache`` is a Python library providing a cache decorator.
 It's part of 'Kids' (for Keep It Dead Simple) library.

-It main concern is to offer a very simple default usage.
-Without forgetting to offer power inside when needed.
+It main concern is to offer a very simple default usage, without forgetting to offer full power inside when needed.

 Maturity
 ========

-This code is in alpha stage.
+This code is around ~100 lines of python, and it has a 100% test coverage.

+However it still considered beta stage currently.

 Compatibility